Social Networking: Just How “Anti-Social” are We Becoming?

 He wasn’t aware enough to see that he was making a bad impression and being disrespectful.
 I’m sure it never occurred to him.
 This study showed not only how easily people could get hooked on social media but also shows how technology and social networking sites, particularly Facebook, have become such an integral part of people’s lives that it would be difficult to leave them, even if one wanted to.
 My hope in writing this article was to create awareness in you about the idea of being present and its importance.
 It may not change you or how society establishes etiquette and norms about how to interact with social media and technology, but I do hope you will give it some thought.

 About the Author: Aqid Ahmed Malick is a astudent at Dow University of Health Sciences, Pakistan.
-He can be reached [email protected]
+He can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013